bassamanator/Sovol-SV06-firmware/README.md

 ## Adjust Your Slicer

+> [!NOTE]
-📝 If you are using the slicer bundles found on this repo, you can skip this section.
+> If you are using the slicer bundles found on this repo, you can skip this section.

 ### Start G-Code